-The CH101 is an ultrasonic transceiver rangefinder that uses a piezoelectric micromachined ultrasonic transducer (PMUT) to send out short pulses of soundwaves into the air.
+The CH101 and ICU-10201 are ultrasonic transceiver rangefinders that use a piezoelectric micromachined ultrasonic transducer (PMUT) to send out short pulses of soundwaves into the air.
 Upon hitting an object, these waves reflect back towards the PMUT, causing it to vibrate and generate an electrical signal.
 The time needed for the soundwaves to travel from and back to the PMUT, known as the Time-of-Flight (ToF), is measured by the built-in application-specific integrated circuit (ASIC).
 Using the speed of sound (343 m/s at room temperature), the system can determine the distance to the object.

-Unlike other types of ToF rangefinders, such as infrared (IR) sensors, the CH101 is not affected by the color or transparency of objects and works in all lighting conditions.
-It also uses significantly less power than comparable IR sensors and the CH101's Field-of-View (FoV) can be customized by different acoustic housings.
+Unlike other types of ToF rangefinders, such as infrared (IR) sensors, the CH101 and ICU-10201 sensors are not affected by the color or transparency of objects and works in all lighting conditions.
+It also uses significantly less power than comparable IR sensors and the sensor's Field-of-View (FoV) can be customized by using different acoustic housings.